Emily Braden, Jack Blauvelt, Merideth Hanscom, and Andrew McFarland

 Neighbor Lady’s debut LP Maybe Later consists of 7 songs that introduce the band’s foundations of country-kissed indie-rock in a poignantly sweet and evocative style — the album shifts fluidly between the dreamy, stripped-down, aching melodies of just Braden and her guitar, to the powerfully noisy and fiery hooks of the full band.
 Neighbor Lady’s momentum is indebted to their blend of a powerfully dynamic band paired with Braden’s soaring vocal melodies, creating a sensation both comforting yet heartbreaking in the same moment.
 You’ll feel compelled to put “Let It Bleed” on endless repeat.
 And there’s an immediate Southern element to Neighbor Lady, emanating from Emily’s voice (which has been compared to Patsy Cline, Dolly Parton, Kate Bush and Nancy Sinatra), some of Jack’s pedal steel-esque guitar melodies, the slower 2-stepping rhythm in the song “I Wish Nothing,” and the fire in songs like “Fine” and “Silently Separately.”

-Friendship Fever is happy to close the polarizing gap between here and there with the release of Maybe Later on May 11, 2018.
+Friendship Fever is happy to close the polarizing gap between here and there with the release of Maybe Later, available now.

 “We haven’t been this excited about a new band in quite some time … the band could break-out in the same way Big Thief or Angel Olsen have.
 Forget Maybe Later, Neighbor Lady’s time is unquestionably now.”

 —For The Rabbits